 All operations to load and store the design to disk are located in the menu File.
 Most of the items are self-explaining.
 Items need to be explained are:

-Replaces existing cells in the current drawing with same named cells in the selected file.
-Cells which are not exist in the current drawing are only added, if used by a new replaced cell.
-So this feature is useful to update all used cell from a library database.
+Replaces existing cells in the current drawing with the same-named cells in the selected file.
+Cells which do not exist in the current drawing are only added if used by a newly replaced cell.
+So this feature is useful to update all used cells from a library database.

-If more than one layout window is opened, the focus is set up another layout window.
-If the current displayed cell exists in the other window, this cell is opened at the same location than the current displayed layout window.
+If more than one layout window is opened, the focus is set to another layout window.
+If the current displayed cell exists in the other window, this cell is opened at the same location as the currently displayed layout window.

-The screen view of the current cell is save to a file.
+The screen view of the current cell is saved to a file.
 About twenty different graphic formats are supported.
-Some format may only be available on some platworms (Windows, Mac or Linux) The screenshot graphic is stored in the screen resolution.
+Some formats may only be available on some platforms (Windows, Mac or Linux) The screenshot graphic is stored in the screen resolution.
 Use the print feature to store a higher resolution or use save as with a graphic format.
-In last case the resolution set in the setup dialog is used.
+In the last case, the resolution set in the setup dialog is used.